aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Eaten.md

 # Eaten
-A special stopping condition specific to the `Pitcher` [enemy](../../../Enums%20and%20IDs/Enemies.md) that allows through unorthodox methods to treat a player party member as if they were dead alongside having their `eatenby` not null.
+A special stopping condition specific to the [Pitcher](../../Enemy%20actions/Enemies/Pitcher.md) enemy that allows through unorthodox methods to treat a player party member as if they were dead alongside having their `eatenby` not being null.

 ## [IsStopped](../IsStopped.md)
 This condition is considered a stop condition and will always make this method returns true (unless skipimmobile is false while the actor'a [actimmobile](../Enemy%20features.md#actimmobile) is true).
 This include the lite version used in the [enemy phase](../../Battle%20flow/Main%20turn%20life%20cycle.md#enemy-phase).
 Being stopped makes the actor unable to act regardless of their `cantmove` as well as a bunch of feature they no longer get access to.